 A.B.S.
 Stanley bought the paper from Rouleau in 1924, and with his son A.B.S.
 Stanley Jr., who was just 17-years old at the time, established a family business that was to last 70 years.
 A.B.S.
 Stanley Sr. decided to move on a few months later and left the paper in his son’s hands.

 Arthur Jr. hired Marjorie White to help with the typesetting and in 1932 they were married.
-The building with the peak roof that houses the back part of Stanley Printing (now Spiritwood Cards, Baubles & Tunes) was built in 1924 for the Arrow Lakes News.
-Denis Stanley later built on the portion known as Stanley Printing Ltd. This building later became the NACOMO centre and is now home to Art Works from Turtle Island.
+The building with the peak roof that housed the back part of Stanley Printing (now Spiritwood Cards, Baubles & Tunes) was built in 1924 for the Arrow Lakes News.
+In 1968, Denis Stanley built on the portion later known as Stanley Printing Ltd. This building later became the NACOMO centre and is now home to Art Works from Turtle Island.

 In 1970, Denis Stanley ably took over the business when his father, Arthur, retired.
 Both father and son received many awards and accolades over the years for the quality of the paper they printed.
 Not everyone always agreed with them, but they printed timely stories and were keen to advance historical events and to help their town in all ways with free advertisements or articles of support.

 On December 1, 1994, Denis sold the business to Small Town Press Ltd. The paper retained the name and moved to 88 Broadway Street W to begin work.
-They then moved next door to Nakusp Agencies for a short time, then across the street to a portion of the building occupied by Nakusp Glass in 2001, and finally the office formerly occupied by Dr. McNeill (203 Broadway Street W) where they remained for a decade, and finally the former Columbia Cable building (89 1st Avenue NW) in 2014.
+They then moved next door to Nakusp Agencies for a short time, then across the street to a portion of the building occupied by Nakusp Glass in 2001, then the office formerly occupied by Dr. McNeill (203 Broadway Street W) where they remained for a decade, and finally the former Columbia Cable building (89 1st Avenue NW) in 2014.